thephez/docs-core/docs/api/remote-procedure-calls-raw-transactions.md

 The [`sendrawtransaction` RPC](../api/remote-procedure-calls-raw-transactions.md#sendrawtransaction) validates a transaction and broadcasts it to the peer-to-peer network.

-> ❗️
->
-> Breaking change(s) in Dash Core 18.0.
-See parameter and/or response information for details.

 _Parameter #1---a serialized transaction to broadcast_

 | Name        | Type         | Presence                | Description                                            |